 Lung Cancer Screening

-Lung cancer is the leading cause of cancer death in the United States, yet more than 80 percent of lung cancers have a chance to be cured if detected early.
+Lung cancer is the leading cause of cancer death in the United States, yet the majority of lung cancers have a chance to be cured if detected early.

 Approximately 85 percent of lung cancer occurs in current or former cigarette smokers.
 It is estimated that there are more than 9 million current and former smokers in the United States, many of whom are at high risk of developing the disease.
 To learn more about the lung cancer program offered at John Stoddard, click here.